 Since 2004, our voter education/outreach activities in the Korean community have placed more emphasis on voter registration and participation.
 The registration campaigns for the Korean American voters have included the installation of voter registration booths at major community events where many prospective Korean American registered voters are expected to attend.
-As a result of these efforts by both our office and Korean community organizations, the number of registered voters who were born in Korea has increased 42.7% in five years (2004- 2009).
+As a result of these efforts by both our office and Korean community organizations, the number of registered voters who were born in Korea has increased 52.6% in seven years (2004- 2011).

 More than 70% of Koreans in Orange County attend church of various denominations.
 Although we have attempted to partner with the Korean churches some have proved to be hesitant because of the political nature of the candidates we serve.
 They wish to remain politically neutral.
+However, Korean churches have openly encouraged their congregations to participate in the electoral process by registering to vote, signing petitions and voting on specific State Ballot Measures.
+Accordingly, there seems to exist an opportunity to seek partnerships with Korean churches through a more active and creative effort emphasizing the importance of participating in the electoral process for the benefit of the Korean community as a whole.